-A. The ACA Ethics Officer is directed to develop a Stakeholder reporting form, a website anonymous report form, and an intake form for oral reports to be utilized in support of this Policy.
-The ACA Ethics Officer is also required to develop an Incident Report Form and an Ethics Committee of the Board of Directors Ethics Quarterly Form to track any alleged violations and inquiry outcome.
+A. The ACA shall maintain Stakeholder reporting forms and procedures, to be utilized in support of this Policy.
+The ACA shall also maintain an Incident Report Form and an Ethics Committee of the Board of Directors Ethics Quarterly Form to track any alleged violations and inquiry outcome.